wasp-lang/wasp/web/docs/deploying.md

 NOTE: If you do not know what your frontend URL is yet, don't worry.
 You can set `WASP_WEB_CLIENT_URL` after you deploy your frontend.

+If you want to make sure you've added your secrets correctly, run `flyctl secrets list` in the terminal.
+Note that you will see hashed versions of your secrets to protect your sensitive data.

 #### Deploy to a Fly.io app
 While still in the .wasp/build/ directory, run: